 Are you thinking it may be time to rock some creative fashion colors?
 Whether it’s the peacock, oil slick, or some custom haircolor made just for you, these creative looks are pretty darn cool.
-For today, the goal is to break down some of the basics to help determine whether or not this is the right option for you.
+But is this sometimes high-maintenance option right for you?
+Let’s dig in and find out.

 How do I get these colors?